Jarzon/Prim/README.md

 composer create-project jarzon/primbase ProjectName
 ```

-After that you might want to search/remplace the word PROJECT(case sensitive) by the name of your project.
+After that you might want to copy config.php.dist to config.php and edit it to your needs.